kandelvijaya/website/content/post/promiseIn30Lines.md

 The only price you pay to do such declarative programming is either language to support directly or third party libraries which you can embed and forget about how it works.
 The cost you pay for if you want to use Promise / Future is to understand them.

 There exists numerous third party libraries that provide this feature of linear progression of async tasks and more features.
-It’s easy to get lost in details of feature laden library when all you want is to understand the core.
-That’s exactly why, I find it more interesting to implement them myself and with a different twist.
+It's easy to get lost in details of feature laden library when all you want is to understand the core.
+That's exactly why, I find it more interesting to implement them myself and with a different twist.

 ## Enter Promise (It shall be monadic)